jakobzhao/geog458/readme.md

 Whether you're an experienced mapmaker or new to the field, this is your chance to push the boundaries of what's possible with maps and create truly immersive, interactive stories that engage and inform your audience.

 -   **Lectures:** a) [A Geo-Narrative Template](weeks/week07/).
-Examples: a) [Oregon Atlas](http://oregonwater.info/atlas.html), b) [Stand with #Standing Rock](https://jakobzhao.github.io/standwithstandingrock/)
+Examples: a) [Oregon Atlas](http://oregonwater.info/atlas.html), b) [Stand with #Standing Rock](https://jakobzhao.github.io/standwithstandingrock/), c) []
--   **Readings:** a) [Planning and outlining your story map](https://www.esri.com/arcgis-blog/products/arcgis-storymaps/sharing-collaboration/planning-and-outlining-your-story-map-how-to-set-yourself-up-for-success/) , b) [Anti-Eviction Mapping Project Handbook](https://static1.squarespace.com/static/52b7d7a6e4b0b3e376ac8ea2/t/5bc76571b208fc10defc815a/1539794295823/AEMP+Handbook.pdf), c)[extended readings](weeks/week07/readings.md).
+-   **Readings:** a) [Planning and outlining your story map](https://www.esri.com/arcgis-blog/products/arcgis-storymaps/sharing-collaboration/planning-and-outlining-your-story-map-how-to-set-yourself-up-for-success/) , b) [Cartographic Design as Visual Storytelling: Synthesis and Review of Map-Based Narratives, Genres, and Tropes](https://drive.google.com/drive/folders/1JoXMil3jC6jAS9gE3K8zeP0NSHyHJkE7), c)[extended readings](weeks/week07/readings.md).
 -   **Think Piece 7:** [Think Piece Canvas Link](https://canvas.uw.edu/courses/1547729/discussion_topics/7155393) `Due: Feb 16, by 11:59pm`
--   **Presentations**: Tuesday: Planning and outlining your story map (AA5), [Mapping Amazon: GOOD JOBS FIRST](https://storymaps.arcgis.com/stories/adc5ff253a3643f88d39e7f3ef1a09ee) (AB5), Thursday: the Anti-Eviction Mapping Project Handbook (AC5),  [The Wall](https://www.usatoday.com/border-wall/) (AD5)
+-   **Presentations**: Tuesday: Planning and outlining your story map (AA5),  Thursday: [Mapping Amazon: GOOD JOBS FIRST](https://storymaps.arcgis.com/stories/adc5ff253a3643f88d39e7f3ef1a09ee) (AB5)

 ### Week 8 : Emerging topics

 <!-- Feb 20 to Feb 24 -->

 This week, we're exploring emerging topics in digital geographies!
-We'll be focusing on two cutting-edge topics – cloud point visualization and real-time environment data collection – and examining their potential as well as the challenges and pitfalls they present.
+We'll be focusing on two cutting-edge topics – deepfake Geography and crypto place  – and examining their potential as well as the challenges and pitfalls they present.
 This is your chance to get a glimpse of the future of digital geographies and think about how these technologies will shape the way we understand and interact with the world around us.

--   **Lectures:** a) [Blockchain-based network map](https://www.mapbox.com/showcase/helium),  b) [Real-time GIS](https://drive.google.com/file/d/1COD2OYBxEJThG5Lfx7-nzV0EGtGedndT/view?usp=sharing), and c) [Real-time environmental data visualization](weeks/week08/rpi-iot).
+-   **Lectures:** The lecture focuses on the following papers.
 -   **Readings:** a) [Deepfake Geography](https://www.researchgate.net/profile/Chunxue-Xu/publication/351131604_Deep_fake_geography_When_geospatial_data_encounter_Artificial_Intelligence/links/608a48f5a6fdccaebdf4f065/Deep-fake-geography-When-geospatial-data-encounter-Artificial-Intelligence.pdf), and b) [Blockchain and crypto place](https://www.sciencedirect.com/science/article/pii/S0016718520302219/pdfft?isDTMRedir=true&download=true), c) [extended readings](weeks/week08/readings.md).
 -   **Think Piece 8:** [Think Piece Canvas Link](https://canvas.uw.edu/courses/1547729/discussion_topics/7155392) `Due: Feb 23, by 11:59pm`